panoply/liquify/packages/specs/readme.md

 # Install

 ```
-pnpm add @liquify/liquid-language-specs
+pnpm add @liquify/specs
 ```

 # Usage

 The module provides a informal Query Engine that interfaces with both HTML and Liquid specifications.
-The module enables the Liquify [Liquid Language Server](#) and [Liquid Language Parser](#) to interact, traverse and query raw data at different points.
+The module enables the Liquify [Liquid Language Server](https://github.com/panoply/liquify/tree/next/packages/server) and [Liquid Language Parser](#) to interact, traverse and query raw data at different points.
 This allows for capabilities like code completions, validations (linting) and signatures to be provided.
 The query engine is typically used by the parser and each time a tag, object or filter is encountered during traversal operations we query its specification reference and from here the scanner (or language server) will act accordingly.

 Read More about [queries](docs/06-queries.md)